digitalreplica/technology/compliance/HDS.md

 ---
 is_a: "[[compliance]]"
+aliases:
-aliases: Health Data Hosting
+  - Health Data Hosting
-aliases: Hébergeurs de Données de Santé
+  - Hébergeurs de Données de Santé
 ---
 # Notes
 - certification required by the French government to host health data